wabbajack-tools/mod-lists/Keizaal/readme.md

 Download the [.Net Framework 4.8 Runtime](https://dotnet.microsoft.com/download/dotnet-framework/net48).
 Be sure to restart your computer afterward.

+**SSE Water for ENB fails to download.**

+SSE Water for ENB is hosted and Google Drive which Wabbajack occasionally has issues with automatically downloading from.

+If you encounter this issue first go to your Keizaal “downloads” folder and delete any mention of “SSE Water for ENB” (hashes included).
+After that manually download [SSE Water for ENB](https://drive.google.com/open?id=1l6qnD4Z6Rd4Fty8so0wEi0jLWUwnHa37) and place the archive file into the Keizaal “downloads” folder and attempt to continue with the Wabbajack installation.

-**A mod fails to download.**
+**Another mod fails to download.**

-One of the mods on Keizaal has probably been updated.
+If another mod fails to download Keizaal may be down and require a recompile.
 Check the Wabbjack Discord and be patient as an update is made.

 **ModOrganizer.exe throws an error when trying to launch.**